-A student is considered tardy to class if he/she arrives at class before 50% of the class has been completed.
+A student is considered tardy to class if they arrive to class before 50% of the class has been completed.
 If a student arrives at class after 50% of the class has been completed, the student is considered absent from class.
-Students may make up all worked missed due to tardiness.
+Students may make up all work missed due to tardiness.
 Tardiness to class may have the following consequences:

-1st Tardy Verbal warning 2nd Tardy Teacher detention/parent contact 3rd Tardy Teacher detention/parent contact 4th Tardy and above Extended Tuesday
+1st Tardy Verbal warning

+2nd Tardy Teacher detention/parent contact

+3rd Tardy Teacher detention/parent contact

+4th Tardy and above Extended Tuesday